-The Hollywood Center for Women and Children was opened in August of 2004, The Center is located adjacent to the initial Hollywood Center.
+The Hollywood Center for Women and Children (the Center) was opened in August of 2004, and is located adjacent to the initial Hollywood Center.
 It is owned by MRM and is designed to provide services for 45 women (either single or with children).
 Programs include parenting, skills development, computer literacy, education, job placement, budgeting, and assistance with housing.

 In Miami-Dade County, there are two residential centers, the Center for Men and the Center for Women and Children.
-A nonresidential Miami Community Activity Center provides a preventative program for 'at risk' children and youth.
+A nonresidential Miami Community Activity Center provides a preventative program for at-risk children and youth.